You should always feel free to come to Student

 If you have an account with Commonwealth One Federal Credit Union, they have it on file.
 You can go by and ask them for that number.

-- Fundraising: There are many options for fundraising on campus.
+- Fundraising: There are many Fundraising on campus.

 - Contingency Funds: As a recognized student organization on campus, you are eligible for Contingency Funds through the Student Government Association.
 Contingency is money from student fees which is given to groups to hold events, go to conferences, etc. If you need help starting a new event or fundraising just is not covering all of your costs, you can apply for contingency.
 Any recognized JMU student organization which is chartered with a Constitution and in good standing with the Student Activities & Involvement office for at least four months is eligible.
 Organizations must also show they have exhausted all forms of fundraising.

 If you have questions that your treasurer cannot answer, first ask your Faculty/Staff Advisor.
 If there are more questions about money, please contact Paula Lam, Assistant Director for Finance in University Unions, at email@example.com How to Open a Bank Account: While you are not required to open a bank account on campus, here are the steps to opening an account at Commonwealth One located in Madison Union.
 Create/Update Org Account Form

-- Turn in signed Policy Compliance Form to Student Activities & Involvement (must be done before completing online registration).
-Your clubs current officers must be listed for the Policy Compliance Form to be considered up-tp-date.
+Turn in signed Policy Compliance Form to Student Activities & Involvement (must be done before completing online registration).
+Your clubs current officers must be listed for the Policy Compliance Form to be considered up-to-date.

 Go to beinvolved.jmu.edu